-Excavations have resumed at Wildcat Manor.
-Over the winter a substantial portion of the laboratory work was completed.
+During the winter of 2016/2017 a substantial portion of the laboratory work

-found beneath the existing house with late 18th century material in the fill on top of it.
-Nearer to the river, a warehouse has been found.
-The foundation
+was completed.
+A foundation was identified beneath the existing house with late 18th century material in the fill on top of it.
+Nearer to the river, a warehouse foundation

-Dawn Cheshaek email@example.com or Craig Lukezic firstname.lastname@example.org if you are interested in participating and for upcoming dates. email@example.com
+Dawn Cheshaek email@example.com or Craig Lukezic firstname.lastname@example.org if you are interested in participating in upcoming Project Wildcat Work. email@example.com

 Link to Steve Cox Blog about Forest Landing